artemyarulin/0L/thoughts.md

 - We should split atom into three: `data`, `ui`, `io` for the performance reasons.
 We don't want to create whole `data` atom copy when user has scrolled and changed `ui` state
 - No state, but rather **states**:
 ![states](images/states.png)
+- Reason why we've descibed state of the world in general (and `io` in particular) as data because we can process it.
+We should use data for the rules as well, in case we would like to introduce some self-inspection (e.g. rules analyze other rules).
+It's an only way how to acheive prediction.
+We have state history so we can go back, and we have to have rules as data so we can go into feature.